I recently wrote a blog article about the DX Alarm Clock software – here is Part 2 of the Series on how I built the hardware for the DX Alarm Clock.

 DX Alarm Clock Hardware Components

 The DX Alarm Clock is based on a Raspberry Pi 3 computer and an Adafruit Pi-TFT Touch Screen Display.
-The list of components, along with links is below.
-Since I built the Raspberry Pi almost a year ago and technology is always advancing, some of the parts are no longer available or have better replacements available.
+The list of components, along with links, is below.
+Since I built the initial DX Alarm Clock almost a year ago and technology is always advancing, some of the parts are no longer available or have better replacements available.
 I’ll provide information on what I used and a recommended replacement.
 Approximate prices are included.

 Case: Pimoroni PiBow Case for Raspberry Pi and Pi-TFT Display($20)